LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Method

+Existing EHPS attacks often produce visible perturbations, limiting practicality.
+To overcome this, we propose \textbf{LatentStealth}, an unnoticeable attack method (as shown in Fig.~\ref{UBA}) that perturbs the latent space of a pretrained Variational Autoencoder (VAE) \cite{kingma2013auto} with low-magnitude noise and refines it via a multi-task loss under a strict test budget.
+LatentStealth achieves effective, efficient, and visually stealthy attacks, exposing critical yet overlooked security vulnerabilities in EHPS systems.

-\textbf{Noise Injection in Latent Space.} Motivated by the insights of Shukla et al. \cite{shukla2023generating}, who challenged the necessity of norm-bounded constraints in pixel space, we argue that adversarial perturbations are more effective when applied in the latent space.
+\textbf{Noise Injection in Latent Space.} Inspired by \cite{shukla2023generating}, who questioned the necessity of norm-bounded pixel constraints, we introduce adversarial perturbations in the latent space, thereby more naturally preserving the structural features of the input and improving the imperceptibility of the perturbations.
 Unlike conventional methods that manipulate input images directly \cite{goodfellow2014explaining, madry2017towards, chen2023content, chen2024diffusion}, this strategy targets internal representations that more directly govern model predictions.
 Importantly, perturbing the latent space allows for adversarial behavior while preserving high perceptual fidelity in the image space.
-To reduce attack-side burden and increase real-world applicability, we directly utilize a publicly available pretrained generative model, without any additional training or fine-tuning.
-To this end, we employ an efficient, pretrained Variational Autoencoder (VAE) \cite{kingma2013auto} to generate adversarial samples.
+To reduce attack cost and improve real-world applicability, we employ a publicly available pretrained VAE \cite{kingma2013auto} without additional training or fine-tuning.

-The VAE is trained by maximizing the evidence lower bound and utilizes the reparameterization trick to enable differentiable sampling:
+The VAE is trained by maximizing the evidence lower bound and utilizes the reparameterization trick to enable differentiable sampling as follows: